Agastya, Āgastya: 32 definitions

 Introduction:

-Agastya means something in Buddhism, Pali, Hinduism, Sanskrit, biology.
+Agastya means something in Buddhism, Pali, Hinduism, Sanskrit, the history of ancient India, biology.
 If you want to know the exact meaning, history, etymology or English translation of this term then check out the descriptions on this page.
 Add your comment or reference to a book if you want to contribute to this summary article.

 Images (photo gallery)